 To be perfectly honest, if you are doing a simple box then there might not be a lot of need for this, and there is such a thing as too many reference planes (one of my other pet hates).
-But it is an important habit to get into, a well thought out family finds a balance the amount of reference planes and clear common sense constraints.
+But it is an important habit to get into, a well thought out family finds a balance between the amount of reference planes and clear common sense constraints.

 Another area often overlooked is the in-family visibility settings of each object, this is important to consider if you want your family to be versatile at different detail levels.
 This, like object styles, can be something that is more personal to the way you might use the model in your office environment or during your project stages.